SamJoan/droopescan/README.md

 python droopescan.py scan --help
 </pre>

-# Features.
+# Why droopescan?

 * Fast, multi-threaded scanning.
-Mass scanning supported out of the box.
+Bulk scanning supported out of the box.
 * Scans for outdated installations, and also themes and plugins.
 * Plugin system which handles not only scanning but also the [updating](https://github.com/droope/droopescan/blob/3f7c786b99eef40b53dc3ef541772d66684a20da/plugins/drupal.py#L36-L55) of plugins.
 * Support for basic authentication and intercepting proxies.

-# Installation
+# Installation.

 Installation is as follows: